bitty-ai/bitty-gpt/LEARNING.md

 [code photo]

 ## Transformer Block
-The concatenation of the Attention block and MLP makes up a transformer block
+The concatenation of the Attention block and MLP makes up a transformer block as shown in the original attention paper.

 ## Transformer LM
 Adding multiple layers and adding these all together we get transformer LM

 ## Non Linearity / Activation functions